Skip to content

 cherry tree in a pot

-3. When do you want to pick your cherries?
+When do you want to pick your cherries?

 Cherry trees crop at different times through the summer, so if you plan carefully, you can coordinate their harvest times to avoid any weeks when you’re usually on holiday or busy.

-Kordia, Summer Sun, Sasha, Stella and Sunburst are ripe for picking in mid July.
+'Kordia', 'Summer Sun', 'Sasha', 'Stella' and 'Sunburst' are ripe for picking in mid July.

 kordia cherries

-Cherry trees can be self fertile, partially self fertile or need a pollination partner - make sure you choose the right one to get the best possible cherry harvests.
+Cherry trees can be self-fertile, partially self-fertile or need a pollination partner.
+Make sure you choose the right one to get the best possible cherry harvests.

 Cherry trees that need a partner

 If you’re in a built up area where there’s likely to be another cherry tree within a mile, you don’t need to worry about this, but if you’re in a more remote place, you’ll need to plant two trees as pollination partners, as they can’t produce a crop by themselves.
-Cherry trees can pollinate another tree of the same group or either side of their own.
-For example, a Van tree (group 3) can pollinate a Burlat (2) or Regina (4) and vice versa.
-The following trees need partners:

-They can also be pollinated by a self fertile tree in the right group.
+They can also be pollinated by a self-fertile tree in the right group.

 napoleon cherries

 Plant your cherry tree in any fertile, well-drained soil, with compost or manure mixed into the planting hole.
 Your tree will flower and fruit best in a sheltered spot with full sun exposure, although sour cherry varieties can deal with partial shade.
-If you’re in a colder area, three of the best performing trees in lower temperatures are Summer Sun, Regina and Morello.
+If you’re in a colder area, three of the best performing trees in lower temperatures are 'Summer Sun', 'Regina' and 'Morello'.

 Cherries should be pruned once a year to keep them well shaped and productive - the right time to do this is in late July or August when the risk of silver leaf and bacterial canker is lower.
-Cherry trees can also be grown against a wall or fence as fans, but are too vigorous to train as espaliers or cordons.
+Cherry trees can also be grown against a wall or fence as fans, but are generally too vigorous to train as espaliers or cordons.

-Feed your cherry tree yearly in the winter, with a high potassium general fertiliser.
-It’s also a good idea to apply a mulch of well rotted manure or compost around the base of the tree, which will help to keep the weeds down and stop the soil drying out.
+Feed your cherry tree yearly in the winter, with a high-potassium general fertiliser.
+It’s also a good idea to apply a mulch of well-rotted manure or compost around the base of the tree, which will help to keep the weeds down and stop the soil drying out.

 Water your cherry tree regularly for the first year after planting.
 After this you shouldn’t have to water unless there’s a long dry spell in the summer.